HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   description="Bar chart showing the percentage of mobile pages that have main thread blocked by a third party by top 10 third parties.
-YouTube is blocking main thread on 90% of mobile pages, Google Maps on 85%, Other Google APIs/SDKs on 84%, Facebook 82%, Google Dounbleclick Ads 81%, Google CDN 79%, Google Tag Manager 75%, Cloudfare CDN 71%, Google Analytics 70%, Google Fonts 63%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1753375995&format=interactive", sheets_gid="1541263858", sql_file="third_parties_blocking_main_thread.sql"
+YouTube is blocking main thread on 90% of mobile pages, Google Maps on 85%, Other Google APIs/SDKs on 84%, Facebook 82%, Google Dounbleclick Ads 81%, Google CDN 79%, Google Tag Manager 75%, Cloudfare CDN 71%, Google Analytics 70%, Google Fonts 63%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1753375995&format=interactive", sheets_gid="1541263858", sql_file="third_parties_blocking_main_thread.sql", width=600, height=426
   )
 }}

 The figure above presents the top 10 most-used third parties and their impact on the main thread on mobile devices.
 Note that for desktop devices the impact is much lower.
 For example, YouTube blocks the main thread for 90% of the mobile websites while blocking only 26% on desktop websites it is embedded on.
 This is logical taking into account that desktop devices are much more powerful.
-However, nowadays mobile user experience is very important as according to the [Mobile Web](./mobile-web) chapter, 58% of website visits are coming from mobile devices.
+However, nowadays mobile user experience is very important and—according to the [Mobile Web](./mobile-web) chapter—58% of website visits are coming from mobile devices.

 To examine in more detail how the website users could be affected by the main thread blocking third-party, we can review the median main thread blocking time.